 The Faculty of Law offers an interest-free loan which is designed to supplement, not replace, government loan programs.
 Students may be eligible for this interest-free loan if their allowable budget is greater than their personal/family resources and government assistance as determined by the Program rules.
 The Faculty advises eligible students as to how much interest-free loans they are eligible to borrow.
-This interest-free loan should be borrowed from Scotiabank via its Scotia Professional® Student Plan, an interest-bearing line of credit.
-Students in the J.D./MBA program are eligible for this interest-free loan only in their first-year, as they are eligible for interest-free loans from the Rotman School of Management in their upper years.
+This interest-free loan should be borrowed from Scotiabank via its Scotia Professional® Student Plan or TD Student Line of Credit, an interest-bearing line of credit.

-Scotiabank will assess interest on any amount a student borrows; however, the Faculty will reimburse the student for the interest on any amount borrowed up to the amount of the interest-free loan while the student is enrolled in the J.D. program (including summer months between first and second years, and between second and third years).
+Scotiabank and TD will assess interest on any amount a student borrows; however, the Faculty will only reimburse the student for the interest on any amount borrowed up to the amount of the approved interest-free loan while the student is enrolled in the J.D. program (including summer months between first and second years, and between second and third years).
 The Faculty will reimburse the interest from the time the student takes the loan until two months after the last day of term of his/her final year of law school.
-The student is responsible for applying the Faculty reimbursement to his/her Scotiabank loan.
+The student is responsible for applying the Faculty reimbursement to his/her Scotiabank or TD loan.

 For example, a first-year student is advised by the Faculty that she is eligible to borrow \$6,400 in interest-free loans.
-She applies separately for a Scotia Professional® Student Plan, which gives her access to a \$20,000 line of credit.
+She applies separately for a Scotia Professional® Student Plan or TD Student Line of Credit, which gives her access to a \$50,000 line of credit.
 For the entire year, she borrows \$10,000 from this line of credit.
 She is eligible for a reimbursement from the Faculty of the interest assessed on the first \$6,400 that she has borrowed; she is responsible for covering the interest on the remaining \$3,600.